thromber/TRIOs/README.md

 # TRIOs
 TRIOs Development Support (P) Ltd is a research and consultancy organisation.
 We provide technical and management support to state and national governments, development organisations and corporates on a range of socio-economic, human development, consumer and market aspects.
+We bring a blend of strategic planning, result based management, technical support, evidence-based research, evaluation and capacity development expertise to public health and nutrition, water and sanitation, rural development, and livelihood projects.
+TRIOs also helps carry out corporate social responsibility (CSR) interventions, in-sourcing of human resource, market surveys and consumer research.